MicrosoftDocs/quantum-docs/articles/machines/resources-estimator.md

 # Quantum Development Kit (QDK) resources estimator

 As the name implies, the `ResourcesEstimator` class estimates the resources required to run a given instance of a Q# operation on a quantum computer.
-It accomplishes this by running the quantum operation without actually simulating the state of a quantum computer; for this reason, it is able to estimate resources for Q# operations that use thousands of qubits, provided that the classical part of the code runs in a reasonable time.
+It accomplishes this task by running the quantum operation without actually simulating the state of a quantum computer.
+For this reason, it is able to estimate resources for Q# operations that use thousands of qubits, if the classical part of the code runs in a reasonable time.

 The resources estimator is built on top of the [Quantum trace simulator](xref:microsoft.quantum.machines.overview.qc-trace-simulator.intro), which provides a richer set of metrics and tools to help debug Q# programs.

 ## Invoking and running the resources estimator

 The resources estimator can be thought of as another type of simulation target.
 As such, there exists a variety of methods with which to invoke this target, which are presented below.
-For additional details, you can also have a look at the [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more details, you can also have a look at the [Ways to run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ### Invoking the resources estimator from C#